 gains for married taxpayers.
 This amount is cut in half for single

 filers.
-Be sure to consult a tax advisor for additional information
+Be sure to consult a tax professional for additional

 Money in either spouse's 401(k) or pension plan may legally be